The Fosdyke Saga

-The Fosdyke Saga was a British comic strip by cartoonist Bill Tidy, published in the Daily Mirror newspaper from March 1971 - February 1985.
+The Fosdyke Saga was a British comic strip by cartoonist Bill Tidy, published in the Daily Mirror newspaper from March 1971 – February 1985.
 Described as "a classic tale of struggle, power, personalities and tripe", the strip was a parody of John Galsworthy's classic novel series The Forsyte Saga.
 However, the slightly bizarre and strange antics of the characters and those around them had a Lancashire/Cheshire lean, with mangles, chimneys and soot ever-present.

 Plot

-The Fosdyke Saga was the story of Roger Ditchley, a wastrel son of a tripe magnate, Old Ben Ditchley, who was deliberately disinherited by his father in favour of Jos Fosdyke.
-Roger, blinded by rage, seeks to regain his rightful inheritance over the next twelve years.
-His wicked plans are always thwarted, as he enlists the most inept allies and twisted methods to attain his goal.
+The Fosdyke Saga deals with the family of Jos Fosdyke; he inherits a tripe factory from Ben Ditchley who disinherits his wastrel son Roger.
+A large part of the subsequent saga deals with Roger's unsuccessful attempts to regain his inheritance or otherwise gain revenge over the next twelve years; for example, when one of the Fosdyke sons attempts to sell tripe in the United States during Prohibition, he is nearly killed by Ditchley and his gangster associates who are selling alcoholic tripe on the black market.

-The Fosdykes themselves pursue the tripe business in various ways, such as selling alcoholic tripe in the United States during Prohibition.
-The many Fosdyke children grow up and have adventures of their own, including joining the Royal Flying Corps during World War I.
+The many Fosdyke children grow up and have adventures of their own, including joining the Royal Flying Corps during World War I. Most of the rest of the saga involves the Fosdykes pursuing the tripe business in various ways, such as planting a case of tripe at the South Pole and attempting to sell tripe to the USSR.

-Each book included bizarre settings, such as the rugby game between a Welsh choir and a lady's casual rugby team held in a Salford hotel (the stairs collapsed in the first half), the hunt for the Tripe Naughtee and the unforgettable "Brain of Salford" competition.
+Each book included bizarre settings, such as a rugby game between a Welsh choir and a lady's casual rugby team held in a Salford hotel (the stairs collapsed in the first half), a hunt for the Tripe Naughtee, and a "Brain of Salford" competition.